lwjglgamedev/vulkanbook/bookcontents/chapter-08/chapter-08.md

 }
 ```

-In order for Vulkan to correctly use the image, we need to transition it to the correct layout an copy the staging buffer contents to the image.This is done in the `recordTextureTransition` method.
+In order for Vulkan to correctly use the image, we need to transition it to the correct layout an copy the staging buffer contents to the image.
+This is done in the `recordTextureTransition` method.

 ```java
 public class Texture {